cunybpl/nycet_pnp/src/content/measurement_techniques/water-pressure-and-pump-curve.md

 type: measurement
 layout: measurement_technique
 measurement_technique_id: 12
-excerpt: This technique uses water pressure measurements to infer the water flow rate (in GPM) for a pump.
+excerpt: This technique uses water pressure measurements at the from the pump to infer the water flow rate (in GPM).
 thumbnail_image: "/images/measurement-technique/water-pressure-and-pump-curve/2024_0410_water pressure and pump curve MT_thumbnail.jpeg"
 related_systems:
   - Constant-speed, Constant-volume Pump and Motor